MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 Although achieved 80% accuracy, we strongly adopt this is due to the rate of low-quality solution is very high in the dataset.
 It is very easy to distinguish solutions between very low-quality solution(i.e. > 0.5) with some middle(0.5~0.1) or high quality(<0.1) solution.
-However for those solutions are not that worse, it might be hard to distinguish the qualities between them under hand-crafted rules.
-Whether it is worth to create a good enough set of features that could perfectly distinguish sub-optimal and optima solutions are questionable.
+However, for those solutions are not that worse, it might be hard to distinguish the qualities between them under hand-crafted rules.
+Whether it is worth to create a good enough set of features that could perfectly distinguish suboptimal and optima solutions are questionable.

 The VNS-ML solution in general failed to achieve meaningful solution.
 Since the